Live2Create Leadership Academy

 Personalized Learning Plan

 The PLP is the living document that tracks your student's academic mastery levels, project goals, track progress, and personal formation intentions.
 Co-created with your student at the start of the year and updated every quarter.
-Your student owns it — they learn to track and take responsibility for their own progress.
+Your student owns it — learning to track and take responsibility for their own progress is one of the most important skills middle school can develop.

 Replaces Tests